SimplyL/mock-api/README.md

 ### Application setup

+There are 2 mocked person ids, which can be used as input: 'abc', 'zxc'.
 To run the application use instructions below.

 #### npm install
 Install needed packages both in client and server directories.